isbkch/rag-starter-kit/README.md

 4.  **Install Dependencies with `uv`**:
     The `tiktoken` library (a dependency of `openai`) might fail to build on newer Python versions due to `pyo3` compatibility.
 We've updated `faiss-cpu` to `1.11.0` and `numpy` to `1.26.0` in `backend/pyproject.toml` to address this.

-    To install all dependencies, including `faiss-cpu`, use `uv sync` with the `PYO3_USE_ABI3_FORWARD_COMPATIBILITY` environment variable:
+    To install all dependencies, including new additions (`pybreaker`, `sentry-sdk`):
     ```bash
     PYO3_USE_ABI3_FORWARD_COMPATIBILITY=1 uv sync
     ```

+    This command will install all required packages, including:
+    - Circuit breaker support (`pybreaker`)
+    - Error tracking (`sentry-sdk[fastapi]`)
+    - All existing dependencies

-    This command will install all required packages, including `faiss-cpu` and `tiktoken`, leveraging pre-built wheels where available and ensuring compatibility.
+    Leveraging pre-built wheels where available and ensuring compatibility.

 2. **Install frontend dependencies**